Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.2.2 =

+Release date: February 17th, 2016

+* Improvement: `readme.txt`
+* Bug fix: live controls are no correctly displayed when `wp-admin` directory is not at the root of the site.

 = 2.2.1 =